 I am doing so because there are a great deal of myths and misunderstandings surrounding the topic of sex with transsexuals and what they do or do not enjoy and or what they do or will not do during sex and about the men who have sex with them.
 This article is written from my own perspective based upon my own experiences and in addition recounting what I have been told by other HSTS whom I have known personally.

-All Gender Non-Conforming (GNC) children, if they persist, will become adult homosexual transsexuals (HSTS), that is, exclusively attracted to their own sex while appearing to be a member of the opposite one.
+Nearly all Sex Non-Conforming (SNC) boys, if they persist, will become adult homosexual transsexuals (HSTS) or pseudo-masculine homosexuals.
+These are exclusively attracted to masculine men.
 This has been established beyond doubt and one would have thought that, in our enlightened era, we would be happy to go along with this.
-But a movement has coalesced that aims to challenge this: the ‘no-trans’ or ‘gender critical’ movement.
+But a movement has coalesced that aims to challenge this: the ‘gender critical’ movement.